NesCafe62/screeps-lightweight-generator-threads/README.md

 ## Extending Thread class

 You can extend Thread class.
-By default if no generator function provided for 2nd construcor argument it uses own "run" method (which is empty for base Thread class)
+By default if no generator function provided for 2nd constructor argument it uses own "run" method (which is empty for base Thread class)

 ```js
 class SpawnThread extends Thread {